njagwani/Python-Crypto-Trading-Bot/README.md

 # Python-Crypto-Trading-Bot
-Python Crypto Trading Bot in Real-Time to Buy and Sell on Binance that uses Binance API, WebSockets and TA-Lib.
+Here is my finished project on Python Crypto Trading Bot in Real-Time to Buy and Sell on Binance that uses Binance API, WebSockets and TA-Lib.

 In this project, I have used Python,  TA libraries, Binance API's & Websockets to retrieve Real-time price data and applied Technical Indicators to this pricing data in order to execute Trades automatically using Binance as a Broker.
 ## Pre-Requistes:
-Python 3.9 - The most popular language for data science, analysis, and machine learning Python-Binance - Unofficial Python wrapper for the Binance exchange REST API v3 ~ pip install python-binance TA-Lib - Python wrapper for TA-Lib ~ pip install TA_Lib-0.4.22-cp39-cp39-win_amd64.whl numpy - library for multi-dimensional arrays and matrices, mathematical functions ~ pip install numpy Python WebSocketclient - Websocket client for python.
+1. Python 3.9 - The most popular language for data science, analysis, and machine learning
+2. Python-Binance - Unofficial Python wrapper for the Binance exchange REST API v3 ~ pip install python-binance
+3. TA-Lib - Python wrapper for TA-Lib ~ pip install TA_Lib-0.4.22-cp39-cp39-win_amd64.whl
+4. numpy - library for multi-dimensional arrays and matrices, mathematical functions ~ pip install numpy
+5. Python WebSocketclient - Websocket client for python.
 This provide the low level APIs for WebSocket ~ pip install websocket-client

 Variety of libraries were been installed and imported for this project which include WebSocket Client, JSON data, numpy library, talib, local config file and used pprint to analyze the data coming in from binance.
 Also to note that all python binance packages will need to installed first.